 - Turn off music, sound, and other effects.
 Also, turn the Vibration off.

 Pokémon GO trainer isn’t moving

-- Android – tap on Recent apps icon, find the app and tap on “X” to close the app.
+- Android – tap on the Recent apps icon, find the app, and tap on “X” to close the app.

 - iPhone – tap on the Home button twice and you will get a preview of the apps you have been using.
 Swipe left or right and once you find Pokémon, swipe up to close it.

 If your egg won’t hatch, you need to make sure that you walked a certain distance (make sure the app is open while you are walking).
 You may see 3/3km, but once you click on the egg, you may notice 2.99/3km.
 Walk a bit more, and the egg should hatch.

 If you can’t find Pokémon around, it may be because the app may crash in the background – if that’s the case you won’t see any Pokémon or Pokéstops.
 Once you restart the app, it should show Pokémon and Pokéstops again.

 The other reason why you don’t see Pokémon around may be because you are currently in a quiet area.
 You will find Pokémon when you move to the busy areas.

 To attract more Pokémon you can use Incense and Lure Module.
 Incense and Lure Modules can be purchased in the shop, but you can also get them as you level up.
 Incense lasts for half an hour.
 Lure Module will attract Pokémon to Pokéstops.